-Students graduate with a strong understanding of the key science topics and practical skills that make them stand out.
-A Sports Coaching Science degree alongside governing body qualifications will provide a foundation for a career in performance coaching.
+A Sports Coaching Science degree, alongside governing body qualifications, will provide a foundation for a career in performance coaching.

-The Sports Coaching Science programme at St Mary's is driven by science topics and has three strands which provide a well rounded knowledge of the sport performance environment:
+Sports Coaching Science is driven by scientific topics and includes three strands that will provide you with a well-rounded knowledge of the sports performance environment:

-- The coaching process strand enhances practical skills and develops critical analysis of coaching practice.
+- Coaching process strand: enhances practical skills and develops critical analysis of coaching practice

-- The skill acquisition strand provides an understanding of motor learning and effective training settings.
+- Skill acquisition strand: provides an understanding of motor learning and effective training settings

-- The performance analysis strand explores objective measurement of performance to inform performance and coaching effectiveness.
+- Performance analysis strand: explores objective measurement of performance to inform performance and coaching effectiveness

 The programme content also incorporates opportunities to specialise in the sport sciences of physiology, biomechanics and sport psychology.
 On top of this, you can also gain in-depth, coaching-related knowledge in skill acquisition, performance analysis and coaching pedagogy.